“We Just Want to Be There” they said.

 What if photos didn’t mean leaving?

 What if you didn’t need to vanish for portraits?
-What if the best photos weren’t the ones you planned but the ones you didn’t notice being taken?
-You don’t need to step away from your own wedding to prove you were in it.
-Or you can take walk and breather with your parter and that can be quietly photographed.
+You don’t need to step away from your own wedding to prove you got married.
+You can take walk and breather with your parter and that can be quietly photographed.
+Or you can arrange another day when there is no rush, no missing out and it’s dedicated for photos…because your wedding day is not photoshoot!

 “All our friends are helping , making the cake, the flowers, the signs , we want them in the photos too.”

-Weddings aren’t just about the couple.
-They’re about everyone who shows up.
-Every guest is invited for a reason.
-Every face matters.
+Weddings aren’t just about the couple, they’re about everyone who is part of it.
+You have spent long time making guest list and spent a lot of money for each guest to celebrate day with you.
 Your wedding album shouldn’t be 90% of the two of you and a few formal group shots.
-It should feel like the full story of the people who made the day what it was, whether they were on the dance floor, behind the scenes, or quietly holding space in the background.
+That would be weird…for me at least! (unless you eloped of course!).
+Your wedding gallery should feel like the full story of the you two, your families, people who made the day what it was, whether they were on the dance floor, behind the scenes or in the background.
 That’s the point.
 A wedding is never just about two people.
-It’s about everyone in the room
+It’s about everyone in the room.

 You’re allowed to say no.